A workout guaranteed to make you sweat!

+Do you know it takes how many bench presses vs. how many burpees to burn 1000 calories?
 Not all moves were created equal.
 Some exercises are great for building muscle, while others are better suited for burning calories or improving your flexibility.
-Bicep curls, bench presses, and flys are examples of moves that build muscle but don’t burn many calories.
-They improve your upper body strength, but not necessarily your endurance.
-So this week, we created a workout using some of the best moves for burning calories.
+Bicep curls, bench presses, and flies are examples of moves that build muscle but don’t burn many calories.
+They improve your upper body strength but not necessarily your endurance.
+So, this week, we created a workout using some of the best moves for burning calories.

 If you want moves for serious fat-torching, you need exercises that engage large muscles.
 The bigger the muscle, the more calories it burns.
 Plyometric moves (dynamic moves that require jumping) are great for burning calories because they raise your heart rate while engaging large leg muscles.
 Another good option is compound moves.
 Compound moves use more than one joint and more than one muscle group.
 They burn calories because they make you engage different areas of your body.

 Squats are great calorie burners.
 You burn around 14 calories per minute doing squats.
 That’s 840 calories per hour!
-Jumping rope is another great calorie burning exercise.
+Jumping rope is another great calorie-burning exercise.
 It burns around 860 calories per hour.
-Burpees engage your legs, core, and arms, and burn a whooping 570 calories per hour.
+Burpees engage your legs, core, and arms and burn a whopping 570 calories per hour.

 What You’ll Need: a timer (Gymboss is a free to download app) and an optional jump rope.